quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Business-Law_-Text-and-Cases/bltc_part43_Chapter_30_Secu.md

 ---
 #### Business Scenarios and Case Problems: Liens on Nabil’s Home

 Background context: Nabil owes $10,000 to Kandhari Electrical for repairs.
-His home's value is only $60,000 after applying the homestead exemption.
+His home's value is only$60,000 after applying the homestead exemption.

 :p What remedies does Kandhari have against Nabil?
 ??x